Unbounded bivariant $K$-theory and correspondences in noncommutative geometry: Operator modules

 \subsection{Operator spaces}

-We will frequently deal with algebras and modules that are not $C^{*}$, and with operators that are not adjointable.
+We will frequently deal with algebras and modules that are not $C^{*}$.
 In this section we discuss the basic notions of the theory of operator spaces, in which all of our examples will fit.
-The intrinsic approach presented here was taken from \cite{Helem}.
-In the classic literature, operator spaces are described using matrix norms.
-These are globalized to yield the approach involving compact operators given here. \begin{definition} An \emph{operator space} is a linear space $X$ together with a norm $\|\cdot\|$ on the algebraic tensor product $\K\otimes X$ such that \begin{itemize} \item For all $b\in \mathbb{B}(\mathpzc{H})$ and $v\in \K\otimes X$, $\max\{\|bv\|,\|vb\|\}\leq \|b\|\|v\|,$ \item For all orthogonal projections $p,q\in\K$ and $v,w\in \K\otimes X$, $\|pxp+qyq\|=\max\{\|pxp\|,\|qyq\|\},$ \item For each rank one projection $p\in\K$, $X$ is complete in the norm $\|x\|:=\|p\otimes x\|.$\end{itemize}

-A linear map $\phi:X\rightarrow Y$ between operator spaces is called \emph{completely bounded}, resp. \emph{completely contractive}, resp. \emph{completely isometric} if the induced map is bounded, resp. contractive, resp isometric. \end{definition} The following theorem is very important in identifying operator spaces in practice. \begin{theorem}[\cite{Ruan}] For every operator space $X$ there exists a Hilbert space $\mathpzc{H}$ and and a complete isometry $\phi:X\rightarrow \mathbb{B}(\mathpzc{H})$. \end{theorem} Hence an alternative definition of an operator space is that of a complete normed space $X$ that is isometrically isomorphic to a closed subspace of a $C^{*}$-algebra.
-The (unique) $C^{*}$-tensor norm on $\K\otimes X$ would then equip $X$ with the structure of an operator space in the sense of definition \ref{opsp}. \begin{example} Any $C^{*}$-module $\mathpzc{E}$ over a $C^{*}$-algebra $B$ is an operator space, as it is isometric to $\K(\mathpzc{E},B)$, which is a closed subspace of $\K(B\oplus\mathpzc{E})$. \end{example} \begin{example} Let $(\mathpzc{E},D)$ be an unbounded cycle for $(A,B)$ and $\delta:\mathcal{A}\rightarrow \Endst_{B}(\mathpzc{E})$ the closed densely defined derivation $a\mapsto [D,a]$.
-Then $\mathcal{A}$ can be made into an operator space via

-\end{example} Note that, actually $\mathcal{A}\subset \End_{B}(\mathfrak{G}(D)),$ but that $\pi$ is not *-homomorphism.
-This example is tantamount in our discussion of the Kasparov product, and it is also the main example of a non-selfadjoint operator algebra. \begin{definition} For operator spaces $X,Y,Z$, a bilinear map $\phi:X\times Y\rightarrow Z$ is called completely bounded, resp. completely contractive, resp. completely isometric if the operator
+There is an intrinsic approach presented in \cite{Helem}.
+The link between the theory we describe here and the aforementioned intrinsic approach can be found in \cite{Ruan}. \begin{definition} An \emph{operator space} $X$ is a closed linear subspace of some $C^{*}$-algebra.
+As such there are canonical norms on the matrix spaces $M_{n}(X)$ and the space $\K\minotimes X$.
+A linear map $\phi:X\rightarrow Y$ between operator spaces is called \emph{completely bounded}, resp. \emph{completely contractive}, resp. \emph{completely isometric} if the induced map is bounded, resp. contractive, resp isometric for the minimal tensorproduct norm.
+The norm of $1\otimes\phi$ is denoted $\|\phi\|_{cb}$ and equals $\sup_{n}\|1_{n}\otimes\phi\|$, where